Avaris: Urban chronology

 In 1650 the Hyksos arrive and the city grows to 250 ha.
 It is believed that Avaris was the largest city in the world from 1670 to 1557 BC.
 A large citadel was built around 1550.

 Minoan connection

 Avaris, along with Tel Kabri in Israel and Alalakh in Syria, also has a record of Minoan civilization, which is otherwise quite rare in the Levant.
-Manfred Bietak, an Austrian archaeologist and the excavator of Tell Dab'a, has speculated that there was close contact with the rulers of Avaris, and that the large building featuring the frescoes allowed the Minoans to have a ritual life in Egypt.
-French archaeologist Yves Duhoux proposed the existence of a Minoan 'colony' on an island in the Nile delta.
+Manfred Bietak, an Austrian archaeologist and excavator of Tell Dab'a, has speculated that there was close contact between the rulers of Avaris and the Minoans, and that the large building featuring frescoes allowed the Minoans to maintain a ritual life in Egypt.
+French archaeologist Yves Duhoux proposed the existence of a Minoan 'colony' on an island in the Nile Delta.